mu-tao/safe-transfer/README.md

 ---

 ### Step 4: Message the transfer
-Follow these instructions to complete the wallet safe transfer:
+Follow these instructions to send the transfer **to the right person** who will pass it through to the chain.

    4.a.
 Review all the items in the transfer details to ensure you are transferring to and from the correct keys.
 This should be a wallet under your control.